Typhoon Pongsona: Guam

 Typhoon Pongsona maintained a 65 km wide eye upon crossing the northern portion of the island of Guam; the Andersen Air Force Base was in the eye for two hours.
 Sustained winds from the typhoon peaked at 232 km/h with gusts peaking at 278 km/h; gusts of at least 160 km/h affected the entire island.
 The lowest pressure on the island was 935 mbar, making Pongsona the third most intense typhoon to strike Guam; it is behind only a typhoon in 1900 (926 mbar) and Typhoon Karen of 1962 (932 mbar).

 Communications on the island failed due to the winds; the entire island was left without power and phone service.
-The winds greatly damaged 715 power poles and 513 transformers, leaving about $52 million in electrical damage reported (2002 USD$, USD).
+The winds greatly damaged 715 power poles and 513 transformers, leaving about $52 million in electrical damage reported.
 The local weather office's communication link was cut off after flooding damaged a telecommunication facility, causing the National Weather Service in Honolulu, Hawaii, to provide backup support by temporarily issuing warnings and advisories.
 Many anemometers near the northern coastline failed from the winds.
 The winds collapsed several walls at the Guam Memorial Hospital, resulting in major damage throughout the northern two-thirds of the facility and several units being shut down.
 Several hotels, churches, and schools received moderate damage, and the Antonio B. Won Pat International Airport received damage to navigation equipment.
 Typhoon Pongsona also left 65% of the island's water wells inoperable, with most of Guam left without water service following the storm.
 Officials estimate the typhoon destroyed 1,300 homes, severely damaged 1,825, and lightly damaged 4,800.